Preston-Landers/ZFS-Vault/README.md

     fi
     ```

-- An example LXC container starter service is provided:
-  `zfsvault-post-unlocked.service`.
-This can be customized to your needs to
-  start containers for services (SMB, etc.) or other requirements.

-  - The example script provided starts two LXC containers (100 and 101) that
-    depend on the unlocked datasets.

-- If you so choose, other systemd services can be made to depend on
+- **OPTIONAL:** If you want to configure other systemd services to depend on the
+  ZFS vault being unlocked, you can do so by making them depend on the
+  `zfsvault-unlocked.service`.
+You can do this by adding
+  `After=zfsvault-unlocked.service` to the service unit file of your choice.

-  `zfsvault-unlocked.service` to start only after the ZFS vault has been
+- However, if you only need to run a few scripts after the ZFS vault is
+  unlocked, you can place them in the `/etc/zfsvault/post-unlock.d/` directory.
+  These scripts will be executed after the vault is unlocked at the end of the
+  unlock script.

+  - **Important:** like the main unlock script, these scripts will run as root,
+    so they should be owned by root and have restrictive permissions (e.g.,
+    `chmod 700`).
+  - The scripts in this directory should be executable and will run in
+    alphanumeric order based on their filenames.
+  - An example script is provided to start LXC containers that depend on the
+    unlocked datasets.
+You can change or customize this script to start any
+    services, programs or other actions you need after the ZFS vault is
     unlocked.

-## TODO / missing features

-Configuration options are not implemented.

-Need "quick start" and finish the actual full installation section.
-And
-uninstall.

-## Solution Overview
+## Solution description

 This solution provides a combination of features that can be used separately or
 together: